Top Hezbollah leader was among the 37 people killed in an Israeli strike on a Beirut apartment block

 The pager and walkie-talkie attacks have been widely attributed to Israel, which hasn't confirmed or denied involvement.
 They marked a major escalation in the past 11 months of simmering conflict along the Israel-Lebanon border.

 It wasn't immediately clear if anyone was killed or wounded in the back-and-forth attacks between Israel and Hezbollah on Saturday.
-The Israeli army confirmed that about 90 rockets had been fired at northern Israel, while Israeli air attacks and artillery units targeted a number of sites, including rocket launchers in Lebanon that it said were poised to attack.
+The Israeli military confirmed that about 90 rockets had been fired at northern Israel and that Israel had struck more than 400 rocket launchers in Lebanon during the day.

+Rear Adm.
+Daniel Hagari, an Israeli defense spokesperson, announced updated safety guidelines for areas north of Haifa.
+They include caps on gatherings of 30 people in open spaces and 300 in enclosed spaces.
+Work and school can continue if people can reach protected areas in a timely manner.
+But in practice, the new guidelines likely mean school will be canceled in parts of the north since students and teachers wouldn't be able reach shelters in the required time.

 Earlier this week, Israel’s security cabinet said stopping Hezbollah’s attacks on the country’s north, which would allow displaced residents to return to their homes, is now an official war goal, as it considers a wider military operation in Lebanon that could spark an all-out conflict.
 Israel has since sent a powerful fighting force to its northern border.